conjohnson712/Deforestation_Exploration_SQL_Project/README.md

 # Udacity_SQL_Projects
-Digital Copies of the two Projects I completed in Udacity's Intro to SQL Course
+Digital Copies of the Projects I completed in Udacity's Intro to SQL Course